jorgEVOplasmids/MDR_ISs/README.md

 ### Variant calling

 We analyzed the mutations in the resistant colonies to diverse antibiotics isolated from fluctuation assays, high-throughput antibiotic susceptibility assays, and community assays.
 To perform the analysis, we used breseq v.39.0, using as input the Illumina reads of the resistant clones against the reference genome of the corresponding ancentral strain.
-The commands used can be found in **BRESEQSCRIPT**.
+The commands used can be found in [breseq_loop.sh](https://github.com/jorgEVOplasmids/MDR_ISs/blob/main/Genome_Analysis/breseq_loop.sh).

 ## Databases analysis